Bathroom Style & Design x

-It’s important to think about what you want the style of your bathroom to be upfront, are you looking to compliment a theme in the rest of your house?
-Or are you looking for a modern or more traditional feel?
-Once you have made a style decision start mapping out the floor plan so you know where everything will go and once the big plumbed in items are factored in you can see how much space is left for any additions you want to make (and how they will practically fit within the space) This will make sure you don’t overspend on ill-fitting furniture pieces and you’ll know exactly what to expect before you spend out on things you don’t need.
+It’s important to think about what you want the style of your bathroom renovation to be upfront, are you looking to compliment a theme in the rest of your house?
+Or are you looking for a modern or more traditional feel bathroom?
+Once you have made a style decision, start mapping out the floor plan of the bathroom.
+You will know where everything will go and once the big plumbed in items are factored in you can see how much space is left for any additions you want to make (and how they will practically fit within the space) This will make sure you don’t overspend on ill-fitting furniture pieces foe the bathroom and you’ll know exactly what to expect before you spend out on things you don’t need.

 Once your renovation work is complete you’ll want to accessorise your new bathroom with little finishing touches – After all, no-one ever puts their old towel rail back up after installing a new bathroom suite.
 You’ll want to pick items that enhance the features and complement the style you decided on originally.
 Deciding on what finishing touches you want early in the planning and renovation process can stop you rushing out and making last-minute hasty decisions on items that are not quite what you wanted.

 When undertaking a new bathroom renovation, it’s a good idea to think ahead about your heating requirements early on.
 A popular choice for a a new bathroom is a heated towel rail – By installing one, you are ticking two boxes – towel storage, drying space and heating.
 Another popular consideration for bathrooms is to install underfloor heating, it will keep your bathroom feeling warm and it’s so much nicer to step out of the shower onto a warm floor than cold tiles.